A topic from the subject of Inorganic Chemistry in Chemistry.

 Data Analysis

-The data from solubility experiments can be used to calculate the solubility of a solute.
-The solubility can be expressed in a variety of units, including mass per unit volume, volume per unit mass, or mole fraction.
-The solubility can also be used to calculate other thermodynamic properties, such as the enthalpy of solution and the entropy of solution.
+Solubility data can be used to calculate the solubility of a solute, often expressed as mass per unit volume, volume per unit mass, molarity (moles per liter), molality (moles per kilogram of solvent), or mole fraction.
+These data can also be used to determine thermodynamic properties such as enthalpy and entropy of solution.

 Applications